 The impact of CRISPR-Cas9 technology is undeniable.
 Yet, it is not without limitations.
 As such, researchers have since adopted modifications to the original technology as well as alternatives that address some of these limitations.

 The original CRISPR-Cas9 gene editing approach utilized a guide RNA (gRNA) to generate a cut at a specific site within the target gene, allowing the cell’s DNA repair mechanisms to take over from there, sometimes inserting one or more bases, other times eliminating a nucleotide altogether.
 This crude disruption of the gene is sufficient for many applications.
 Inserting a specific new sequence, however, requires a little more effort.
 Today, there are several iterations of modified CRISPR-Cas9 technologies to facilitate more precise genome editing and gene activation.
-However, this article will address some of the remaining limitations and the highlight the most promising alternatives to CRISPR-Cas9.
+This article will address some of the remaining limitations and highlight the most promising alternatives to CRISPR-Cas9.